SirineMaaroufi/Music-and-Mental-Health/reports/Data Analysis Report.md

 ## 2. Data Overview

-The dataset includes information on demographic variables, music preferences, musical background and Engagement with Music, listening habits, and self-reported mental health conditions.
+The dataset includes information on demographic variables, music preferences, musical background and Engagement with Music, listening habits, and self-reported mental health conditions. \
+The dataset contains 728 rows and 31 columns.
+Seven columns are numerical and the rest are categorical.

 ## 3. Exploratory Data Analysis